dngoins/prompt-eng/MY-REPORT.md

 Different models have different descriptions and examples on how to use the LLM.
 We will use the descriptions and examples to train the Agent to select the best LLM for a task or the best prompt to execute.

-The challenge is that not all the properties of a Model are populated with data.
+The challenge is that not all the properties of a model are populated with data.
 For example, the parameter size is not populated for all models.

-When we do have data, we use the english worded description to send to the phi4:latest model to help us select which model to use based on the list of models loaded in Ollama.
+When we do have data, we use the English worded description to send to the phi4:latest model to help us select which model to use based on the list of models loaded in Ollama.

-The assumption is the public model is trained on information about each loaded model public description and example set.
+The assumption is the public model is trained on information about each loaded model's public description and example set.
 We ask the model to select the best model for a task based on the description and examples of the models and provide an explanation of why the model was selected.

 # Results